CoMat: Aligning Text-to-Image Diffusion Model with Image-to-Text Concept Matching: Experiment

-{\bf Benchmarks.} We evaluate our method on two benchmarks: \begin{itemize} \item \textbf{T2I-CompBench}~\cite{huang2023t2icompbench} is a benchmark for compositional text-to-image generation.
-It comprises 6,000 compositional text prompts from 3 categories (attribute binding, object relationships, and complex compositions) and 6 sub-categories (color binding, shape binding, texture binding, spatial relationships, non-spatial relationships, and complex compositions).
-It adopts the BLIP-VQA model~\cite{li2022blip}, CLIP~\cite{radford2021learning}, and UniDet~\cite{zhou2022simple} to automatically evaluate the generation results.
-Each sub-category contains 700 prompts for training and 300 prompts for testing. \item \textbf{TIFA}~\cite{hu2023tifa} is a benchmark to evaluate text-to-image faithfulness.
-It uses pre-generated question-answer pairs and a VQA model to evaluate the generation results.
-The benchmark contains 4,000 diverse text prompts and 25,000 questions across 12 categories. \end{itemize} We follow the default evaluation setting of these two benchmarks.
+{\bf Benchmarks.} We evaluate our method on three text-image alignment benchmarks and follow their default settings.
+T2I-CompBench~\cite{huang2023t2icompbench} comprises 6,000 compositional text prompts evaluating 3 categories (attribute binding, object relationships, and complex compositions) and 6 sub-categories (color binding, shape binding, texture binding, spatial relationships, non-spatial relationships, and complex compositions).
+TIFA~\cite{hu2023tifa} uses pre-generated question-answer pairs and a VQA model to evaluate the generation results with 4,000 diverse text prompts and 25,000 questions across 12 categories.
+DPG-Bench~\cite{hu2024ella} composes 1065 dense prompts with an average token length of 83.91.
+The prompt depicts a much more complex scenario with diverse objects and adjectives.